aczi0/KasterSite2/exampleSite/content/english/_index.md

       side.
 With resource optimization, you can make sure your skilled labour schedules and production schedules are a fit and optimally allocated to reduce overtime and increase job satisfaction.
     button:
       enable: true
       label: View More
-      link: how-it-works
-  - name: Real-Time Planning
-    title: Real-Time Planning
-    image: "/images/rtp_1.png"
-    content: Overall Equipment Effectiveness varies for many reasons.
-This is why it's crucial to compound on this effect and ensure to stay on the right path when re-scheduling.
-With real-time planning, you can choose different factors that can affect your throughput such as overtime buffers, lateness acceptance, or simply by prioritizing specific products.
-    button:
-      enable: true
-      label: View More